 Dress for Less: Where to Rent Party Clothes

-Ugly sweater parties aside, the holidays are filled with dinners and soirees that demand formal attire.
-What with wish lists in one hand and travel bills in the other, there's precious little left in the budget for guys and gals who want to show off new duds.
+Ugly sweater parties aside, the holidays are filled with social outings that demand formal attire.
+But with wish lists in one hand and travel bills in the other, few people have much left in the budget for new duds.
 The solution may lie in a rental.
-Renting designer clothing for a special evening is an easy way to save a buck and/or dress like a million.
-We identified several businesses that cater to such aspirations.
+Renting designer clothing for a special evening is an easy way to save a buck and still dress like a million.

 There are pros and cons to renting eveningwear.
-On the plus side, past users say they've enjoyed the experience of wearing something they'd never be able to afford, the knowledge that they're being a little "green" by reusing clothing, and the absence of closet clutter created by items worn just once or twice.
-Moreover, dresses arrive cleaned and pressed, and renters in a hurry can usually choose one- or two-day shipping.
-Dianna Baros of The Budget Babe also notes in a post that appears on the Oprah site that renting coddles to fashionistas' fickle tendencies.
-But she cautions about the downsides.
-Getting starry-eyed over high-end labels can lead to spending more than seems reasonable, she points out, and the available frocks may not be sufficiently on trend.
+On the plus side, renters get to wear something they otherwise wouldn't be able to afford, be a little "green" by reusing clothing, and avoid cluttering a closet with items worn just once or twice.
+Dresses arrive cleaned and pressed, and renters in a hurry can usually choose one- or two-day shipping.
+But getting starry-eyed over high-end labels can lead to overspending, and the available clothing may not be sufficiently on-trend.
 Moreover, sizing varies by designer, making the number on the label somewhat unreliable.

-A new site called Vow to be Chic has also surfaced, trying to tackle the problem commonly known as "the bridesmaid's dress."
-A variety of styles and colors are offered, all priced at $95, $110, or $125.
-After submitting your measurements and picking a dress, the site sends two sizes to try on.
-You return the one that doesn't fit right away and the one that does after the wedding using prepaid shipping labels.
+Vow To Be Chic.This newer site offers a solution to the problem commonly known as "the bridesmaid's dress."
+Vow to be Chic carries a variety of styles and colors for bridesmaids, priced at $65 to $95, but many are suitable for any formal event.
+"Little white dresses" intended as less-formal wedding dresses are also available to rent, for $50 to $125.
+After submitting measurements and picking a dress, renters receive two sizes to try on.
+Return the one that does not fit right away and return the one that does after the event, using prepaid shipping labels.